Voltstro-Studios/UnityWebBrowser/README.md

 ### How does this work?

-Getting an web engine to work in Unity is a pain, it usually ends up just crashing Unity.
-This project resolves that issue via running the browser engine in separate process and IPCing data between Unity and the engine.
+Getting a web engine to work in Unity is a pain, it usually ends up just crashing Unity.
+UWB resolves that issue via running the browser engine in separate process and "IPCing" data between the Unity game process and the engine process.

 ### Package Installation

+NOTE: The current version hosted on GitLab is 2.0.0-preview.3.

 #### Prerequisites